 Baird Advisors Cares: A Dream Come True for Duane McAllister and Family

-Celebrating the Groundbreaking of Grace Landing
+Celebrating Grace Landing

 A dream came true for Baird Senior Portfolio Manager Duane McAllister and his family when St. Coletta, a non-profit organization providing residential, day/vocational programs and services for persons with development disabilities and other challenges, broke ground on a community-based residential facility for adults with intellectual disabilities.
 The project, named Grace Landing, was the idea of Duane, and his wife, Connie.